Art in the College of Education Complex

 The Percent for Art legislation, passed in 1975, guides the acquisition of Oregon’s State Art Collection, which includes more than 2,500 original art works.
 Oregon was one of the first states in the nation to pass Percent for Art legislation, placing works of art in public spaces throughout the state.

-image of the Unity and Harmony art installation in front of the HEDCO building
+Unity and Harmony art installation in front of the HEDCO building

 Unity and Harmony: An Environmental Artwork